-Empathy Library media coverage – a project I’ve launched together with my new book: The Bookseller, BBC Radio 5′s Outriders programme (starts at 17.50min), Christian Science Monitor, Yes!
+Empathy Library media coverage – a project I’ve launched together with my new book: The Bookseller, BBC Radio 5′s Outriders programme (starts at 17.50min), Christian Science Monitor, Daily Good, Yes!
 Magazine, UTNE Reader, Ashoka’s Start Empathy blog, Revista Galileu, Porvir and Lucilia Diniz in Brazil, NationSwell, Stichting Beroepseer in the Netherlands.

 ‘Authentic relationships require us to see the world through the eyes of others.
 This engaging and insightful book helps us do just that.’
 John Gray, author of Men Are from Mars, Women Are from Venus

 ‘Where would humanity be without empathy?
 Our lives would be disconnected, our societies would fall apart.
 Growing planetary integration calls for us to pay more attention to this ancient mammalian capacity, and Roman Krznaric is our expert guide to explain how it works and how to fix the deficit that faces humanity today.’
 Frans de Waal, author of The Age of Empathy

 ‘Empathy explores the essence of being human…inspiring, fascinating and helpful.’
 Rick Hanson, author of Hardwiring Happiness and Buddha’s Brain

 ‘A powerful case for empathy as the key to a better life and better world.’
 Matthew Taylor, Chief Executive, Royal Society of the Arts

 ‘Eloquent and inspiring writer.’
 Mary Anne Hobbs, DJ and broadcaster